samuelchvez/open-1v1-game-coordinator-frontend/README.md

 npm run sar
 ```

-After loading the web application in your browser, log in with your favorite social provider and copy the parameters prompted in the callback screen.
+After loading the web application in your browser, log in with your GOOGLE account and copy the parameters prompted in the callback screen.
+Those parameters are needed when you run the test client: https://github.com/samuelchvez/open-1v1-coordinator-test-client